1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

-“They went much
-farther than had their Lamarckist predecessors in accusations
-against Soviet geneticists, and denied all the basically useful
-theoretical and practical concepts of classical genetics that
-were recognized even by Lamarckian scientists in 1929-1932.”
-(Medvedev and Lerner, p.
-9)

 (Medvedev and Lerner, p.
 10) Here is one scientist who was a Darwinist that was slandered as well as his students